smaht-dac/smaht-portal/docs/source/file_download.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 You need to be able to log into the portal to access the data.
 To obtain portal access, you need to:

-1. Become a verified member of the SMaHT Network
- a.
-Contact OC `here <mailto:smahtsupport@gowustl.onmicrosoft.com>`_ for more information about verification
+1. Become a verified member of the SMaHT Network.
+Contact OC `here <mailto:smahtsupport@gowustl.onmicrosoft.com>`_ for more information about verification.

 **AND**

-2. Get added to the portal user base at DAC
- b.
-Contact (`DAC <mailto:smhelp@hms-dbmi.atlassian.net>`_) to obtain portal access
+2. Get added to the portal user base at DAC.
+Contact (`DAC <mailto:smhelp@hms-dbmi.atlassian.net>`_) to obtain portal access.

 ..
 TIP::
    To run the download command and gain access to SMaHT data, all users need to create a secret access key on the portal.
 If you have not yet created an access key, please see the `Credentials </docs/user-guide/credentials>` page for detailed instruction.